 Of course, you could use a balcony enclosure as a privacy screen by attaching curtains or blinds, but this isn’t its main purpose.

-Why Install Balcony Enclosures for Apartments?
+Why Install a Balcony Enclosure?

 - Creating an extra room for your apartment